Supervision of company management by the Supervisory Board

 - Composition criteria: professional and personal qualiﬁcations, diversity, and independence

-- In the management of an internationally operating company
+- The management of an internationally operating company

-- In cross-industry value creation along different value chains
+- Cross-industry value creation along different value chains

-- In the application of accounting principles and internal control procedures
+- The application of accounting principles and internal control procedures

-- In the ﬁeld of technical and scientiﬁc innovations in the chemical sector and associated industries as well as in the sectors using chemical products.
+- The ﬁeld of technical and scientiﬁc innovations in the chemical sector and associated industries as well as in the sectors using chemical products.